The new Instant Pot Max has a canning feature. Is it safe?

 "This is not a cooking function.
 This is a public health issue," said Elizabeth Andress, the director of the National Center for Home Food Preservation.
 NCHFP is a research center at the University of Georgia created in partnership with the USDA to make research-based recommendations about home food preservation, including canning (you can read the USDA's guide to home canning here).

 Canning involves preserving food in sealed, glass jars to extend its shelf life.
-You have to do a lot of work to kill any bacteria that might naturally exist on the fresh foods you plan to can, including (but not limited to) washing produce, adding acids and processing jars, according to NCHFP.
+You have to do a lot of work to kill any bacteria that might naturally exist on the fresh foods you plan to can, including (but not limited to) washing produce, adding acids and processing jars, according to the NCHFP.
 There are two ways to process jars -- you can either use boiling-water canning for acidic foods like fruits, pickles and sauerkraut, or pressure canning for low-acid foods like fresh vegetables and meat.

 "The way you kill bacteria is the right combination of time and temperature," Andress said.
 "There's nothing magical about pressure, it's the temperature that matters.
 And we need pressure to get to a high enough temperature to kill bacterial spores in low-acid foods because they're very heat resistant."